-The Mob is a first draft of a collaboration between a Khomeini refugee who writes under the alias Sohrab and me, Bernard Payeur.
+The Mob is another collaboration between myself and a Khomeini refugee who writes under the alias 'Sohrab'.
 Since our previous work on Days of Pain and Madness, I have been after Sohrab to tell us more about his experiences before coming to Canada.

-He could never have imagined that this could be happening in historic, welcoming Bushehr, a medium size port city at the end of a waterlogged peninsula jutting out into the Persian Gulf.
+He could never have imagined that this could be happening in historic, welcoming Bushehr, a medium-sized port city at the end of a waterlogged peninsula jutting out into the Persian Gulf.

 Before he entered the dead-end street, he had been running for his life in the narrow twisting alleyways of the old city.
-The sand-coloured mud-brick houses with balconies, latticed windows and flat roofs, each tucked up against each other funneling him to his predicament.
+The sand-coloured mud-brick houses with balconies, latticed windows and flat roofs, one tucked up against another, funneling him to his predicament.

-It was hard to imagine, as he saw the looming wall at the end, with a crowd bent on murder on his heels that he had just run past children playing soccer, skillfully manoeuvring the ball around brightly but modestly dressed cheerful women out on their daily errands.
+It was hard to imagine - as he saw the looming wall at the end, with a crowd bent on murder at his heels - that he had just run past children playing soccer, skillfully maneuvering the ball around brightly but modestly dressed women cheerfully out on their daily errands.

 He had to think!
 Everything was happening too fast.
 He quickly understood that his only hope was to jump up and over the wall blocking his escape.
 It was too high, but maybe he could leap high enough to grab the protruding ledge and drag himself over.

-He ran harder than he ever ran before, and a few feet from the wall, he jumped.
+He ran harder than he had ever run before.
+A few feet from the wall, he jumped.

-He got up, and with his back against the wall, he faced the clamoring closing madness, his terrified eyes mesmerized by fists punching the air, many with sticks held high; fists with knives, a fist with a meat cleaver, another with a rusty chain.
+He got up, and with his back against the wall, he faced the clamoring madness closing in, his terrified eyes mesmerized by fists punching the air, many with sticks held high; fists with knives, a fist with a meat cleaver, another with a rusty chain.

-There was no escaping the grossly contorted sadistic faces consumed with rage; faces filled with an unbridled murderous hatred for the man they accused of claiming there is no god.
+There was no escaping the grossly contorted faces consumed with rage; faces filled with an unbridled, murderous hatred for the man they accused of claiming there is no god.

-Surrounded by the madness, which he envisioned ripping him and tearing him to pieces like a pack of rabid dogs, he momentarily froze, a sweaty glistening statue propped up against a wall for an eternity.
-Then he started shaking uncontrollably.
+Surrounded by the madness, which he envisioned ripping him and tearing him to pieces like a pack of rabid dogs, he momentarily froze, a sweaty, glistening statue propped up against a wall for an eternity.
+Then he started to shake uncontrollably.
 His heart was pounding.
 He had trouble breathing.

 A knife stabbed at his neck, but only cut his hand when he brushed it aside.